Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Introduction

 The focus of this work is on the asymptotic regime $\nu\to 0$, which is realistic in applications.
-Small values of $\nu$ yield the important class of \emph{diffusion--limited reactions} in physical chemistry \citep{riceDiffusionlimitedReactions1985}.
+Small values of $\nu$ yield the important class of \emph{diffusion-limited reactions} in physical chemistry \citep{riceDiffusionlimitedReactions1985}.
 When modelling biodiversity, small values of $\nu$ allow for the coexistence of populations \citep{groseljHowTurbulenceRegulates2015}.
-Further examples with small or medium diffusivity include \citep{Soh2010, Alonso2018,flemmingHowCorticalWaves2020, Altmeyer2020b}.
+Further examples with small or medium diffusivity include the works of \citet{Soh2010, Alonso2018,flemmingHowCorticalWaves2020, Altmeyer2020b}.
 The noise level $\sigma=\sigma(\nu)\to 0$ is coupled to $\nu$ and tends to zero such that the design does not degenerate, i.e.\ $\var(X_t(y))\sim 1$.
 Since the latter is important when modelling random phenomena with SPDEs at small diffusivity, the coupling of $\sigma$ to $\nu$ arises naturally.
 In computational neuroscience, a small noise level $\sigma$ increases the transmission probability \citep{tuckwellStochasticPartialDifferential2013}.
-A large noise level $\sigma$ hides the non--linear behaviour induced by $f$ \citep{Pasemann2021}.
+A large noise level $\sigma$ hides the non-linear behaviour induced by $f$ \citep{Pasemann2021}.
 Viewing SPDEs as a method to quantify model uncertainty for PDEs additionally motivates small values of $\sigma$.

-Using the concrete example of an SPDE with fixed diffusivity level $\nu=1$ and noise level $\sigma=1$, which is observed on a growing spatial observation window, we show that the methodology developed in this paper is not specific to the $\nu\to 0$ and $\sigma(\nu)\to 0$ asymptotics.
+Using the concrete example of an SPDE with fixed diffusivity level $\nu=1$ and noise level $\sigma=1$, which is observed on a growing spatial observation window, we show that the methodology developed in this work is not specific to the $\nu\to 0$ and $\sigma(\nu)\to 0$ asymptotics.